Smoothness and continuity of cost functionals for ECG mismatch computation

 \section{Discussion}

-This paper offered some insights on the impact and significance of parameters on different loss functions w.r.t.~the ECG.
-While we do not present a complete and thorough analysis, this marks a first step in the important topic of cardiac digital twinning from an applied math point-of-view.
-The study already revealed some interesting insights and considerations for future research in this direction.
-Surprisingly, the compared time matching algorithms did not differ by a large amount in terms of smoothness and the factor of mesh resolution played the single biggest role in the smoothness of the problem.
+This paper offers some insights on the impact and significance of parameters on different loss functions w.r.t.~the ECG.

-The complete presented pipeline in Alg.~\ref{alg:electrophysiological_pipeline} involves a several steps, some of which involve solutions of PDEs.
+The complete pipeline in Sec.~\ref{sec:methods} involves a several steps, some of which involve solutions of PDEs.
 From the viewpoint of optimization, it is important to understand the smoothness of the loss function w.r.t.\ its argument, that is in our case the parameters of the forward model.
 When the loss function itself is non-smooth, obviously we cannot expect parametric smoothness.
 This is the case of the $l^1$-error or the DTW.
-Otherwise, the smoothness of the loss function will in fact rely on the parametric smoothness of the ECG $V_j(t)$.
+For the other error metrics, the smoothness of the loss function will in fact rely on the parametric smoothness of the ECG $V_j(t)$.
 In our experiments, the most restrictive parameters in terms of regularity are the conduction velocity tensor and the initiation site.